ksamuel/nmea_converter_proxy/README.rst

     [aanderaa]
-    port = port where the aanderaa sensor sends messages to
+    port = port where the aanderaa sensor sends messages to magnetic_declination = magnetic declination at the sensor location

     [concentrator]
     ip = IPV4 address where the NMEA concentrator is located